binerogroup/documentation/getting-started/users.rst

 API users
 ---------

-In the cloud management portal, you are able to setup API users under **Access and Security** in the main menu.
+In the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`, you are able to setup API users under **Access and Security** in the main menu.

-An API user is a native OpenStack Keystone user that has access to your project, you can use it in the OpenStack Horizon Dashboard or to connect to any of the OpenStack API endpoints.
-An API user, however, cannot login directly to the cloud management portal.
+An API user is a native OpenStack Keystone user that has access to your project, you can use it in the :doc:`/getting-started/managing-your-cloud/openstack-horizon` or to connect to any of the :ref:`OpenStack API endpoints <openstack-api-endpoints>`.

+An API user cannot login directly to the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`.

 To create an API user through the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`, follow these steps:

 * Under **Access and security** in the main menu, click **API users**